raspberrypilearning/shakespearean-insult-generator/worksheet.md

 1. You will need to find some suitable Shakespearean words to use.
 Make sure to only use Shakespearean words as insults - they are witty, intelligent and unlikely to actually offend your friends!
 We found a big list of [Shakespearean insults](https://www.theatrefolk.com/free-resources) on this page (scroll down to the "Fun activities" section).

 1. Now open up a document in a spreadsheet editor.
 These instructions are for LibreOffice Calc, which is included on the latest distribution of Raspbian, but this process works in a very similar way in other spreadsheet programs such as Microsoft Excel.
 Copy the first column of insults from the pdf file.
-Now right click on cell A1 in your spreadsheet and select **Paste Special**, then in the popup box, make sure **Unformatted text** is selected before pressing OK, and then press OK again when you are presented with the box below.
+Now right click on cell A1 in your spreadsheet and select **Paste Special**.
+In the popup box which appears, make sure **Unformatted text** is selected before pressing OK.
+Then press OK again when you are presented with the box below.

   ![Paste dialogue](images/paste-dialogue.png)